What Type of Employee can get a Pre-Tax HSA Contribution?

 30 sec brief

-Helping employees contribute pre-tax dollars to their HSA means you are creating an automated way for employees to save for health costs.
+Helping employees contribute pre-tax dollars to their HSA means you are creating an easy and automated for employees to save for health costs for today and for retirement.
 It just might be the easiest and most cost-effective health benefit you can offer.
-Understanding how your corporate structure and employee category type will affect these contributions will get you prepared to add an…

 Helping employees contribute pre-tax dollars to their HSA means you are creating an automated way for employees to save for health costs.
 It just might be the easiest and most cost-effective health benefit you can offer.
 Understanding how your corporate structure and employee category type will affect these contributions will get you prepared to add an HSA to your benefits offering.
 You don’t need to wait til next open enrollment to add an HSA, they are one of the few benefits changes you can make any time.

 Employer Pre-Tax HSA Contribution Requirements